Phileosopher/commonplace/language.md

 We connect words to similar and opposing ideas to create synonyms and antonyms.
 Their power comes through association: mere awareness of related words can create [understanding](understanding.md), but can also [distort perceptions](people-image-distortion.md).

 APPLICATION: Synonyms and antonyms are useful, but they're also risky if we over-simplify the concepts.
 "Part" is the antonym of "whole", but also of "non-part", and "whole" and "non-part" are completely unrelated ideas.

+One wacky concept with well-used words is that sometimes a word can become a synonym for two opposing ideas.
+At that point, it becomes a contronym/auto-antonym:

+- Sanction: to officially allow, to punish for breaking a rule
+- Bound: heading toward a destination, restricted from moving
+- Dust: remove dirt, cover with fine particles
+- Screen: to display something (like a movie), to hide from sight
+- Weather: to survive or endure, to be worn down over time
+- Left: to go away, to remain behind

 Conjunctions allow compounded ideas and elaborate expressions.
 They are frequently the mechanism for [half-truths](people-image-distortion.md) (e.g., "talked to him" versus "talked about him").
 Since they're so small, we tend to casually express them in daily language without much thought, but they define the details of most [rules](people-rules.md) (especially in [legal domains](legal-doctrines.md)).